-Following the acute treatment of a stroke, while in recovery, medications to control risk factors for stroke like high blood pressure and high cholesterol will be started or adjusted if you are already taking.
+Following the acute treatment of a stroke, while in recovery, your doctor will prescribe medications to control risk factors for stroke like high blood pressure and high cholesterol, and / or adjust your medication if you are already taking these drugs.
 Daily aspirin is also recommended for those who have had a stroke or a TIA.

 Surgery and Other Procedures

 If the stroke or TIA is caused by a blockage, a procedure called carotid endarterectomy can be used to remove the buildup of plaque from inside the effected carotid artery, one of the major vessels supplying blood to the head and neck.

 This surgical procedure is best for those who have had symptoms and have a blockage of 70% or more of one of their carotid arteries.
 If the narrowing of the vessel is less than 50%, medication (not surgery) is the most appropriate treatment to prevent future strokes.

 Unfortunately, carotid endarterectomy may actually cause a stroke.
 Therefore, the risks and benefits of this procedure must be carefully weighed with your doctor.